MontiCore/feature-diagram/fd-lang/src/main/grammars/FeatureDiagram.md

 The available regions are `Europe`, `NorthAmerica`, `SouthAmerica`, `Asia`, and `Africa`.

-The feature model further continas three cross-tree constraints.
+The feature model further contains three cross-tree constraints.
 Selecting `TouchControl` in a configuration requires also to select `LargeScreen` for this configuration.
 On the other hand, selecting `SmallScreen` in a configuration prohibits selecting `TouchControl` in the same configuration as well.